Welcome to today's edition of the Rush 24-7 podcast.

 Hey, we're back.

-Great to have your El Rush Ball behind the golden EIB microphone.
+El Rushball behind the Golden EIB microphone.

-Okay, country class people as opposed to ruling class.
+Okay, country-class people, as opposed to ruling class.

 Selena Zito here in the Pittsburgh Tribune Review, when she says that the people that support Trump has nothing to do with race, has a lot to do with the perceived loss of power.